meedan/meedan.com/README.md

 0. Install the npm and node
 1. Run the make file to install the build system (local and global npm modules)
 2. Run the default `gulp` task
-3. Edit .scss, .html and .js files,
+3. Edit .scss, .html and .js files

 ## Our Tasks